-4.5.1 The aim of the MoU, although not a legally binding document, is to promote and streamline co-operation between the Group Clubs23 and maritime authorities to facilitate expeditious and effective response to major maritime casualties.
-The MoU is designed to promote a collaborative framework for the prompt and efficient handling of marine casualties.
+5.5.1 The aim of the IG's large casualty outreach memorandum of understanding ("MoU") is to promote and streamline co-operation between the Group Clubs and maritime authorities to facilitate expeditious and effective response to major maritime casualties.
+Although not a legally binding document, the MoU is designed to promote a collaborative framework for the prompt and efficient handling of marine casualties and help minimise delays.

-23 Between IG and the maritime administration signing the agreement
+&lt;sup>24 Between IG and the maritime administration signing the agreement